CatalystCode/node-authbot/README.md

 ![auth Bot Demo](botdemo.gif)

-This bot enables users to authenticate with their Microsoft id or their AD domain.
+This bot enables users to authenticate with their Microsoft id and/or their AD domain.

 ## Features
 * Support endpoints V1 (only supports AD accounts)
-* Support endpoints V2 (should support both AD accounts and Microsoft accounts, currently only Microsoft accounts work)
+* Support endpoints V2 (now supports both AD accounts and Microsoft accounts)

 Allow easy and secure sign in, even in chat sessions including multiple users